luisrobertosilvaguillen/burger-builder/README.md

     }

-Import this Json wich are the Ingredients for the Burger
+Import this Json which are the Ingredients for the Burger

     {
         "-M7-YnO2YbMNfI6xvdbB" : {